-Push and release the "mode" button until the indicator on the face of the meter points to "TRIP".
-The meter will display the distance the boat has traveled since the meter was last reset.
+Repeatedly push and release the "mode" button until the indicator on the face of the meter points to "TRIP".
 To reset the trip meter to "0", press the "set" and "mode" button together.

-- The trip distance will be shown in kilometers or miles depending upon the unit of measurement selected for the speedometer. - The trip distance is kept in memory by battery power.
+- The trip distance is shown in kilometers or miles depending upon the unit of measurement selected for the speedometer. - The trip distance is kept in memory by battery power.
 The stored data will be lost if the battery is disconnected.